-Session Descriptions Nevada Social Studies Standards Common Core ELA Common Core Math Session One: People in a Community Working Together Students learn what a community is and the variety of jobs that people have in a community.
+Session Descriptions Social Studies Standards Common Core ELA Common Core Math Session One: People in a Community Working Together Students learn what a community is and the variety of jobs that people have in a community.
 Objectives: Students will: Describe a community.
 State how people contribute to and benefit from a community.
 Identify the variety of jobs in a community and how each requires specific skills.
-NA Reading Literature RL.2.1 RL.2.7 Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Geometry G.2.2 Mathematical Practices 4 Session Two: Sweet "O" Donuts Students learn that workers who produce goods and services earn money for their work.
+2.G.1.1 Construct and explain a map that includes directions, labels, and a key.
+2.G.1.2 Explain how local communities are part of a larger region.
+2.G.3.1 Compare the physical and man-made characteristics of the local community with those of another community.
+Reading Literature RL.2.1 RL.2.7 Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Geometry G.2.2 Mathematical Practices 4 Session Two: Sweet "O" Donuts Students learn that workers who produce goods and services earn money for their work.
 Objectives: Students will: Define the terms produce, product, production, goods, and services.
 Apply innovation to the production process.
 Explain that people in a community earn money by performing work.
-SS.2.25.
-Identify how natural resources were used to produce goods and services in the past and present.
+2.E.1.1 Identify goods and services available in the students' communities.
 Reading Foundations RF.2.3-4 Writing W.2.2 Speaking and Listening SL.2.1-6 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 Session Three: Business and Government Jobs Students explore how the money earned for work moves through a community and the impact that money has on people, businesses, and government.
 Objectives: Students will: Locate businesses and identify government careers.
 Explain how taxation supports government services.
-NA Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5
+2.C.3.2 Identify how local government services are funded.
+Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5 8